MARKET PULSE-Tiffany, Tibco Software, Nike, Micron, Avid

 March 22 Some U.S. stocks on the move on Friday:for the Morning News Call newsletter,)

-U.S. stocks bounced back on Friday on hopes a deal to bail out Cyprus was near completion.
-The Dow Jones industrial average was up 0.58 percent, the S&P 500 up 0.65 percent, and the Nasdaq Composite up 0.65 percent.
+U.S. stocks rose on Friday, rebounding from their biggest decline in nearly a month, as a banking deal between Greece and Cyprus eased some concerns about the island nation as it tries to avoid a financial meltdown.
+The Dow Jones industrial average was up 0.53 percent, the Standard & Poor's 500 Index up 0.57 percent, and the Nasdaq Composite Index up 0.45 percent.

 ** TIFFANY & CO, $70.52, up 3.8 pct (0944 ET)